 The concept of work management is growing in popularity and makes sense to a lot of people, at least in theory.
 However, in practice, what does work management look like and how does it make your team’s project coordination less stressful and more clear?

-Communication: You probably already have several communication tools at your disposal, like Zoom, Slack, and email.
-Now, your team needs to find the right communication balance with these tools and decide which tool should be used for what types of communication.
+Communication: You probably already have several communication tools and apps at your disposal, like Zoom, Slack, and email.
+Your team needs to find the right communication balance with these tools and decide which one should be used for what type of communication.
+Integrations can help reduce your tech stack, so all your tools are available in one place.

 Content: Content repositories are where you store all your information and documents.
-Platforms like Dropbox, Google Drive, or OneDrive are the secure vaults you rely on to save and share work.
+Platforms like Dropbox, Google Drive, or OneDrive are the secure vaults you rely on to produce, save, and share deliverables.

 Coordination: As important as your communications tools and content repositories are, it’s hard to collaborate and coordinate effectively as a team without a work management platform, like Asana.
 This final layer builds clarity—like who is doing what and by when—and provides context for the work your team does as a single source of truth.